Download pdf version

 • The R statistical language that will allow you to gather data and analyze it.

-• The LaTeX and Markdown markup languages that you can use to create documents (slideshows, articles, books, webpages) for presenting your findings.
+• The Markdown and LaTeX markup languages that you can use to create documents (slideshows, articles, books, webpages) for presenting your findings.

 • The knitr and rmarkdown packages for R and other tools, including command-line shell programs like GNU Make and Git version control, for dynamically tiding your data gathering, analysis, and presentation documents together so that they can be easily reproduced.